dermesser/uvco/README.md

 C++20 standard library coroutines running on `libuv`.

-Currently, more of an experiment - but it works for real!
+Currently, a bit of an experiment - but it works for real!
 I am aiming for an ergonomic, intuitive, asynchronous experience.
 In some parts, `uvco` implements the bare minimum to still be joyful to use.
 Eventually, all of `libuv`'s functionality should be available with low overhead.

 Supported functionality: